acw-portfolio/fe-mentor-nft/README.md

 ### What I learned

-I used this project as basic trail run a hot-module reloading solution in Wick.
-It helped me flush out some bugs in the code and get the basic developers experience working.
+I used this project as basic trail run of the hot-module reloading solution implemented in Wick.
+It helped me flush out some bugs in the code and improve basic developers experience.

 The NFT card is built as a self contained component that has properties that can be individually set: